LalaIAm/tarot-cline/memory-bank/activeContext.md

 # Active Context: TarotLyfe

 ## Current Focus
-The project has completed the Milestone 1 implementation phase and we have now created a comprehensive plan for Milestone 2.
+The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
-The current focus is implementing the Tarot Reading Module and AI Interpretation Engine as outlined in our Milestone 2 plan.
+With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.
+The current focus is now planning for Milestone 3, which will add the journaling feature and enhance the user dashboard with integration between tarot readings and journal entries.

 ## Recent Changes
-- Completed Milestone 1 implementation:
+- Completed Milestone 2 implementation:
-  - Integrated Supabase for authentication (replacing Clerk that was initially in package.json)
-  - Created authentication components (login, signup, password reset, confirmation)
-  - Implemented protected routes for authenticated users
-  - Developed responsive navigation and footer components
-  - Created landing page with hero section, feature highlights, and pricing section
+  - Created comprehensive tarot card data structure with all 78 cards (tarotData.js)
+  - Built TarotDeck component for managing and interacting with cards
+  - Implemented SpreadSelector with multiple spread layouts (Single Card, Three-Card, Celtic Cross, etc.)
+  - Developed ShuffleAnimation component for interactive card shuffling
+  - Created UserIntent component for capturing reading questions
-  - Built dashboard placeholder page for authenticated users
+  - Built ReadingInterpretation component for displaying results
-  - Set up environment variables for Supabase configuration
-- Created detailed Milestone 2 implementation plan:
-  - Defined component hierarchy and file structure for tarot reading features
+  - Implemented Redux state management for tarot reading flow
-  - Planned data structures for tarot cards and spread types
+  - Connected tarot reading feature with navigation and dashboard
-  - Created timeline and technical implementation sequence
-  - Outlined AI integration options and considerations
-  - Documented database schema requirements for reading storage
+  - Added mock AI interpretation service (placeholder for future API integration)
+  - Integrated responsive design across all tarot components

 ## Next Steps
-1. **Begin Milestone 2 Implementation**
+1. **Plan for Milestone 3 Implementation**
+   - Design journaling feature structure and component hierarchy
+   - Plan integration between tarot readings and journal entries
-   - Create new Git branch for Milestone 2
+   - Create data models for journal entries
+   - Design UI for journal creation and editing

+2. **Enhance AI Interpretation Feature**
+   - Research and select AI provider for production
-   - Implement the tarot card data structure (tarotData.js)
+   - Implement secure API integration
-   - Enhance the TarotCard component with flip animations
-   - Develop the TarotDeck management component
-   - Create spread selection interface
+   - Fine-tune prompts for better tarot interpretations

-2. **Technical Improvements**
+3. **Technical Improvements**
    - Refactor SCSS to address deprecation warnings
    - Update imports to use modern @use and @forward syntax
    - Replace deprecated color functions with modern alternatives

-3. **Feature Development**
-   - Begin implementing tarot card components
-   - Create card deck and shuffle functionality
-   - Develop spread selection interface
-   - Research and implement AI integration for tarot readings
+   - Add testing for tarot reading components

 ## Active Decisions & Considerations